marrln/Caves-of-Chaos-JAVA-RPG-GAME/README.md

 ## Features

 - Procedurally generated cave levels for every run
-- Turn-based combat with class-specific abilities
+- Real-time combat with class-specific abilities and cooldowns
 - Item collection and inventory management
-- Boss level with persistent boss health
+- Class-specific weapons with special abilities
-- Save and load functionality
+- Boss level with persistent health
 - Modular and extensible codebase

 ## Technologies